 You’ll find dozens of local restaurants offering special holiday menus in Edinburgh throughout December, and reservations are recommended at most restaurants.
 Some places to consider for a special Christmas meal are The Witchery, The Printing Press, Tower Restaurant, Hotel du Vin, The Balmoral, The Dome, The Caledonian, Browns, Prestonfield House, and David Bann (vegetarian).
 Some popular Edinburgh attractions such as the Edinburgh Castle also have special holiday meals.
 Many restaurants are closed on Christmas Day (so do be sure to confirm opening dates and times), but a number are open, especially those connected to a hotel, and offer special Christmas Day meals.

 If you are celebrating Christmas in Edinburgh, there are some common Christmas traditions associated with Christmas Day and the Christmas meal in the UK.
-In the morning, attending church services and exchanging and opening of gifts are common.
-The main Christmas meal is often served in the late afternoon and accompanied by the pulling of Christmas crackers and wearing paper crowns (often found inside the cracker).
+In the morning, some families may attend church services and most people exchange and open gifts.
+The main Christmas meal is often served in the late afternoon and accompanied by the pulling of Christmas crackers and wearing paper crowns (usually found inside the cracker).
 Another common UK tradition is listening to the Queen’s Christmas Message which is broadcast live on radio and TV on Christmas Day.
+Watching Christmas cartoons and films (a couple common ones that were new for me were Arthur Christmas and the animated The Snowman short film) and listening to Christmas music is common throughout December.
 Many of these are more common in England than Scotland, but are widely practiced throughout the UK.

 Let your Inner Child Loose on the Amusement Rides